There are some well-meaning parental investment tips that are misplaced in this day and age. Tread with caution if you come across these

-With ETFs, for example, our money would track the indices in the stock market in a passive management (no human intervention in guiding our funds and hence, no biases).
-Inflation-adjusted bank savings returns are not a spot on average annualised return of indices.
+With ETFs, for example, our money would track the indices in the stock market in passive management (no human intervention in guiding our funds and hence, no biases).

-Sensex, the index for the Bombay Stock Exchange, has given an average annualised return of around 14.2 percent in the last three years and around 10.3 percent in the last five years, while the National Stock Exchange’s Nifty has given 13.5 percent and 10.5 percent, respectively.
+Sensex, the index for the Bombay Stock Exchange, has given a historical return of around 13.90 percent in the last three years and around 28.21 percent in the last five years, while the National Stock Exchange’s Nifty has given 8.63 percent and 24.77 percent, respectively.